camdoherty/whisper-ptt-v1/README.md

 # Whisper PTT v1.3
-A high-performance, push-to-talk (PTT) voice transcription script that uses `faster-whisper` for GPU-accelerated speech-to-text and types the output directly into your active window or a user-defined file.
+A high-performance, push-to-talk (PTT) voice transcription script using `faster-whisper` for on-device speech-to-text.
+Output is typed directly into your active window or a user-defined note file.

 ## Features
 - **Dual Hotkey Actions**: Configure one hotkey for direct text input (typing) and a separate hotkey to save transcriptions directly to a file.